Mahdibds/ToDoList-App/README.md

 Developed by Mahdibds

 ## Description
 This is a Demo app created using .NET and AvaloniaUI framework.
-It is a ToDoList App in which the user
+It is a ToDoList App in which the user can enter a reminder list.

 ## Original Developer:
 Mehdi Boudabous